aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xls-to-json/_index.md

 ---
 title: Python XLS to JSON - XLS to JSON Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLS to JSON in Python.
-Python Convert XLS to JSON saveformat.
-Python XLS to JSON format.
-Save XLS to JSON Python.
+Convert XLS to JSON quickly and easily with Aspose.Cells.
+Python XLS to JSON.
+Python Save XLS to JSON.
+Save XLS as JSON using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLS to JSON in Python., Python XLS to JSON saveformat., XLS to JSON Python., Python Convert XLS to JSON]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLS to JSON in Python., Save XLS to JSON using Python., Python XLS to JSON saveformat., XLS to JSON Converter., Python Save XLS as JSON]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}